-1st June 2023 - 30th June 2023: An expert panel of judges from the medical, education and design fields will be invited to review the finalist submissions.
+1st June 2024 - 30th June 2024: An expert panel of judges from the medical, education and design fields will be invited to review the finalist submissions.
 Each judge will be allocated a specific award category and will cast votes for a 1st and 2nd place.
 1st place will receive 2 points and 2nd place will receive 1 point.
 An online voting platform will be used where judges can view submissions, cast votes and make comments.

-1st July 2023: The points from each award category and age group will be counted and the 18 winners will be announced via email.
+1st July 2024: The points from each award category and age group will be counted and the 18 winners will be announced via email.
 Prizes will then be shipped out to the schools/ organisations of the winning teams.
 Prizes are yet to be determined but will consist of a range of 3D printers, 3D scanners, filament and more.
 All participants will also receive certificates following the judging period.

-Please note that all announcements will be sent to the email address you used to sign up to make:able.

-Equipment List

-Here is a list of recommend equipment to participate in make:able.
+Equipment List Here is a list of recommend equipment to participate in make:able.

-Computers Computers/laptops can be shared if 1:1 devices aren't an option in your team. (((• Wifi Make:able's challenge toolkit is hosted on a website, which can be accessed from any place and time as long as you have an internet connection.
-0 Camera The key to a good submission is documenting the entire journey with a camera.
+Computers Computers/laptops can be shared if 1:1 devices aren't an option in your team.

+Wifi Make:able's challenge toolkit is hosted on a website, which can be accessed from any place and time as long as you have an internet connection.

+Camera The key to a good submission is documenting the entire journey with a camera.
 Don't worry about obtaining an expensive piece of kit - smartphone cameras are more than capable of shooting good quality video.

-3D Printers + Filament Our recommended brands are Craftbot and Prusa Research for 3D printers and Filamentive for materials.
-If you do not have 3D printers available, we recommend contacting local organisations/ makerspaces, who may be able to support you with 3D printing services.
+3D Printers + Filament Our recommended brands are Prusa Research for 3D printers and Filamentive for materials.
+If you do not have 3D printers available, we recommend contacting local organisations/makerspaces, who may be able to support you with 3D printing services.

 Large Format Paper + Sticky Notes Large format paper (A2+) and sticky notes are amazing tools that can help teams to collaboratively solve problems, generate ideas and analyse outcomes.
 The challenge toolkit has several design thinking activities, which encourage the use of these materials.
 Therefore it is recommended that they are sourced.

 Modelling Materials/Clay Modelling clay and readily available materials (e.g. cardboard) can help you to quickly generate basic ideas before going in to detailed designs.
 It can be especially powerful to mould clay around objects or hands to drive the ergonomic form of a design.

-Software

-Select either Tinkercad or Fusion 360 software and ensure your accounts are created prior to the make:able challenge.
+Software Select either Tinkercad or Fusion 360 software and ensure your accounts are created prior to the make:able challenge.
 Both packages are free for education and developed by Autodesk.